1914 Greek deportations: International politics

 On 29 September 1913, 14 October 1913, and 14 November 1913, the Ottoman Empire concluded agreements on voluntary population exchange with Bulgaria, Serbia, and Greece respectively.
 Based on negotiations in May between Eleftherios Venizelos and Galip Kemali Bey, an agreement was signed on 1 July 1914 "On the mutual, voluntary exchange of Turks in Macedonia for Greeks in the provinces of Eastern Thrace and Macedonia".
 This agreement was never ratified.
 The Ottoman government moved ahead with its expulsions of Christian citizens without waiting for international agreements or negotiations to proceed.

 The Ottoman authorities tried to maintain secrecy around the operation, and the responsibility of the CUP for organizing the campaign, in order to stave off international outrage.
 Akçam states that "Maximum effort was expended to create the impression that none of these actions by agents of the CUP were ever connected to the state."
 Emigrants had to sign papers asserting that they left voluntarily and willing their property to Ottoman institutions.
 Foreign consuls, contrary to Ottoman denials, reported that the campaign of terror and expulsion was systematic and coordinated by the Ottoman government, noting that in some cases official gendarmes conducted the attacks.
 The Ottoman Embassy in Paris reported that information about the anti-Greek campaign was harming the empire in European public opinion, and suggested that the attacks be stopped at once if the reports were true.

 The Ottoman authorities tried to leverage the threat of ethnic cleansing to pressure Greece to renounce its claims to the islands that it seized during the Second Balkan War.
 Many observers believed at the time that persecution would lead to war between Greece and the Ottoman Empire.
 Venizelos stated that Greece would remain neutral in the upcoming World War I if Ottoman Greeks were not deported and the Ottoman Empire did not attack Greek islands in the Aegean.
 The CUP agreed to this and ceased their ethnic cleansing campaign.
 On 2 November 1914, Talat announced the official end of the policy, as he had come to an understanding with Germany, which did not want Greece to join the Entente.
 This cable stated that no further attacks on Greeks would be tolerated.
+A committee of inquiry into the events would be established and headed by Talat Bey, which members from several foreign embassies.
+After Greece joined the Entente during the war, the deportations resumed, these being organized by general Liman von Sanders.